Own the Podium: Road to Excellence

 assistance to targeted athletes for future Olympic and Paralympic Games.
-The goal for RTE is for Canada to place top 12 at the 2012 Summer Olympics and top five at the 2012 Summer Paralympics in London.
+The goal for RTE was for Canada to place top 12 at the 2012 Summer Olympics and top five at the 2012 Summer Paralympics in London.
+RTE failed to meet both goals as Canada placed 27th in 2012 Summer Olympics and 20th in 2012 Summer Paralympics.

 Controversy

 The program has gained media spotlight since the beginning of the 2010 Games, having been scrutinized during the Games of its effectiveness and whether Canadian athletes were on track to meet the program's goals.